 There is nothing so life-enriching as reading good books!

 My children love me reading aloud and they beg me to “keep on, Mom!”
 Our most special times are when we snuggle together and enjoy a good book.
-Even my eldest who has read the book many years before, comes and lies with us as I read a chapter aloud each night before their bedtime.
+Even my eldest who has read the book many years before comes and lies with us as I read a chapter aloud each night before their bedtime.
 And every night, I have to tell my middle schooler to switch off her lamp and stop reading long after her bedtime.

-I written several times about my youngest emerging reader who really works hard to learn to read, and who amazes me with her dedication to reading!
+I have written several times about my youngest emerging reader who really works hard to learn to read, and who amazes me with her dedication to reading!